baileyballangarry/osticket-prereqs/README.md

 </p>

 <p>
+Right-click on "ost-config.php" and choose "Properties."
+Then, click on "Security," followed by "Advanced."

-Right-click “ost-config.php” and select “properties” select “Security” select “Advanced” select “Disable inheritance” select “Remove all inherited permissions from this object”
+Select "Disable inheritance," and opt to "Remove all inherited permissions from this object."

-Within “Advanced” select “Add” click “Select a principle” inside the search box type “everyone” press “Check names” press OK.
-Tick the box titled “Full control” press OK.
-Press “Apply” press “Okay”.
+Inside the "Advanced" settings, choose "Add," and then click "Select a principle."
+In the search box, type "everyone," and click "Check names."
+Afterward, click "OK."

+Tick the checkbox labeled "Full control," click "OK," and then press "Apply" followed by "OK."
 </p>

 <p>